jakob-bagterp/timer-for-python/README.md

 #### Multiple Threads
 Imagine that you want to troubleshoot which parts of your code are performing better or worse.
 Or do you want to split-test the performance of different methods?
 Timer for Python is a quick, easy way to get the job done.

-To measure the performance of multiple blocks of code, use the `thread` argument to name different threads:
+To measure the performance of multiple blocks of code, use the `thread` parameter to name different threads:

 ```python
 timer = Timer()